patrickdoc/port67/site/ch1/conclusion.md

 There is a lot to learn about managing your computer, but even more to learn about managing multiple computers.
-I regularly work with dozens of computers at the same time, and keeping track of all of them can be tricky.
+I regularly work with dozens of computers at the same time and keeping track of all of them can be tricky.

 ### C